Reese Court – Eastern Washington Eagles

 Welcome to Cheney, Washington.
 This small, quiet town is situated about 16 miles southwest of Spokane, Washington and is home to the campus of Eastern Washington University.
-Here is where you find Roos Field or what people call The Inferno, but also here is Reese Court.
-Reese Court is a 6,000 seat, multi-purpose venue home to basketball, volleyball, and special events.
-Eastern Washington athletics are apart of the Big Sky Conference in all sports.
+Here is where you find Roos Field or what people call The Inferno, but also here is Reese Court (also known as the EWU Special Events Pavilion).
+Reese Court is a 5,000 seat, multi-purpose venue home to basketball, volleyball, and special events.
+Eastern Washington athletics are a part of the Big Sky Conference in all sports.

 Reese Court gives off the small town gym style vibe which makes this an intimate setting for a basketball game.
 You definitely will feel like you are a part of the action on the court.